WICG/first-party-sets/ua_policy_proposal.md

 +   Maintain accuracy in self declaration of common controllership of user data collected as a result of user interactions with the domains listed in a First-Party Set formation request.
     +   This means that changes in controllership must be followed up with a request for changes in the site's First-Party Set within _XX [to be determined]_ days.
 +   Make domain affiliations easily discoverable to the user.
 As a best practice, site authors should strive to make domain affiliations easily observable to the user, such as through common branding.
-This common branding should be clear to users of assistive technologies.
 +   Use First-Party Sets as a mechanism to enable user journeys, and improved user experience across related domains.
 +   Where relevant, site authors may choose to form multiple, disjoint First-Party Sets.
 In other words, it is not required that all domains controlled by an organization must be part of a single First-Party Set.
 We recommend that site authors strive to create sets consistent with user understanding and expectations.